fallwith/roambi-script/README.md

        Default: false
     -props
        Property file location
   Commands:
+    update      Upload and update a file in the Roambi Repository
+      Usage: update [options]
+        Options:
+              --file
+             locale file you with to upload
+              --target
+             target file uid

+    delete      Delete a file in the Roambi Repository
+      Usage: delete [options]
+        Options:
+              --file
+             file to be deleted

     mkdir      Create a folder in the Roambi Repository
       Usage: mkdir [options]
         Options:
               --folder
              parent folder
+              --permission
+             set permissions for folder
               --title
              title of the new folder

-    rmdir      Delete a folder in the Roambi Repository
-      Usage: rmdir [options]
-        Options:
-              --folder
-             folder to be deleted

-    create      Upload and create a file in the Roambi Repository
-       sage: create [options]
-        Options:
-              --file
-             locale file you with to upload
-              --folder
-             remote folder destination
-              --title
-             title of the new file

-    addPermission      add permissions to a file
-      Usage: addPermission [options]
-        Options:
-              --groupIds
-             group ids
-              --target
-             target file
-              --userIds
-             user ids

-    refresh      Refresh a Roambi document
-      Usage: refresh [options]
-        Options:
-              --folder
-             remote folder destination
-              --source
-             remote source file
-              --template
-             template rbi
-              --title
-             title of the new document

-    delete      Usage: delete [options]
-        Options:
-              --file
-             file to be deleted

     removePermission      remove permissions to a file
       Usage: removePermission [options]